trosenkrantz/RAPTOR/README.md

     - Regex match inputs, even for binary inputs.
     - Define states, running a state machine.
 - Supports various OSs through Java, Bash, and .cmd (Windows) scripts.
-- Portable application, can we run from a USB stick.
+- Portable application, can be run from a USB stick.
 - Logging to capture data exchange.

 ## Getting Started